telerik/document-processing-docs/libraries/radspreadprocessing/cross-platform.md

 Some functionalities require additional settings to be done:
 * Exporting images when exporting a Workbook to a PDF format requires an implementation inheriting the ImagePropertiesResolverBase abstract class to be set to the ImagePropertiesResolver property inside the SpreadExtensibilityManager.
 * In order to export to PDF format documents containing images different than Jpeg and Jpeg2000 or ImageQuality different than High, the **JpegImageConverter** property inside the **FixedExtensibilityManager** has to be set.
-For more information check the FixedExtensibilityManager in the [PdfProcessing`s Cross-Platform Support]({%slug radpdfprocessing-cross-platform%})
+For more information check the FixedExtensibilityManager in the [PdfProcessing`s Cross-Platform Support]({%slug radpdfprocessing-cross-platform%}).

 ### Currently not supported
  - At this point, the charts are not supported for .NET Standard.